ChristosBaboulis/Helpdesk-System/README.md

 The Helpdesk System is designed to optimize the management of technical support requests in telecommunications companies.

 Customer service agents can register support tickets based on phone calls received from clients.
 Clients can then track the status of their requests and receive updates through REST APIs.
 The system stores all data in a relational database and provides reporting on average resolution times and technician workload.
+The system also features full **JWT authentication** and **role-based authorization**.
+It supports Customer Support and Technician user flows.

 ---